 Complex geometric shapes, large parts and small components used in aerospace all require reliability that stands up to the forces and durability of flight.
-Because friction welding is actually a forging technique, materials are bonded together to create a much stronger end result with a longer life than with traditional fusion welding.
+Because Friction Welding is actually a forging technique, materials are bonded together to create a much stronger end result with a longer life than with fusion welding.

 2. Lighter components

 Friction Welding opens the door to joining of dissimilar materials, which allows designers to use lighter and/or higher performance materials than traditional joining methods.
 This allows for reduced weight of parts — and ultimately, better fuel efficiency.
 These advanced materials require the use of Friction Welding.

 MTI has designed and built the largest capacity Linear Friction Welding machine in the world for an aerospace customer, has built the most advanced Rotary Friction Welding machine for aerospace, and has built the largest Rotary Friction Welding machines in the world.
 The machines and tooling are designed to meet the part reliability and production quality requirements of aerospace.